 Children run slower than adults due to their smaller body size and immature development.

-Essentially, young runners are still developing and growing, which means that they may have shorter legs, less muscle mass, less muscle strength, and poorer cardiovascular efficiency.
+Young runners are still developing and growing, which means they may have shorter legs, less muscle mass, less muscle strength, and poorer cardiovascular efficiency.

 After the mid-30s, and certainly after the age of 40, the average running speed for humans drops and continues to drop more significantly with every decade of life.

-After the age of 30 or so, we begin to naturally lose muscle mass, and anabolic hormones, such as testosterone, begin to decrease.
+After about 30, we begin to lose muscle mass naturally, and anabolic hormones, such as testosterone, begin to decrease.

-Aerobic fitness and endurance also begin to slowly decline with age.
+Aerobic fitness and endurance also begin to decline with age slowly.

 #2: Sex

-Your biological sex (gender assigned at birth) also has a significant impact on what constitutes a good running pace.
+Your biological sex also has a significant impact on what constitutes a good running pace.

-Given the differences in body composition, mainly the higher body fat percentage in women vs men and the longer limbs and stronger muscles of men vs women, the average running speed for men is faster than the average running speed for women.
+Given the differences in body composition, mainly the higher body fat percentage in women compared to men and the longer limbs and stronger muscles of men compared to women, the average running speed for male runners is faster than that of female runners.

-For these reasons, world records for running distances, from sprinting, through the mile, to long-distance races such as the marathon, are faster for men and for women.
+For these reasons, world records for running distances, from sprinting through the mile to long-distance races such as the marathon, are faster for men and women.

-The exception here is potentially with ultramarathon running, where female runners seem to be able to potentially match or even outperform male counterparts.
+The exception here is potentially with ultramarathon running, where female runners seem to match or even outperform their male counterparts.

 #3: Distance